 “But Bitcoin is not Blockchain and Blockchain is not Bitcoin!” – Well said, Arman.

-2. So, what about sustainable Blockchain
+2. So, what about sustainable Blockchain applications outside the crypto world?

 Today we can choose from many different algorithms –many alternatives to the PoW algorithm nowadays, which consume less or even net zero energy.
 Each option has advantages and disadvantages, which have to be weighed up in terms of application as well as environmental compatibility.